Glen Margaret, Nova Scotia

-Glen Margaret is a rural community of the Halifax Regional Municipality in the Canadian province of Nova Scotia on the Chebucto Peninsula.
+Glen Margaret is a rural community of the Halifax Regional Municipality in the Canadian province of Nova Scotia.
 It was first inhabited by the Mi'kmaq who spent their summers along the coast to catch a fresh supply of fish.
 The first overseas settlers arrived during the late 18th century and by the early 19th century a number of land grants attracted permanent residents.

 Today, the community is the home of a number of creative persons such as artists, publishers and authors.